quest-craft/Launcher/README.md

 QuestCraft Launcher
 ================

-Need to make it easy for people to install and play your modpack?
-The SKCraft Launcher platform may be for you if:

-:heavy_check_mark: You want your own logo and branding on the launcher, with your own news feed
-:heavy_check_mark: You want to be able to update the modpack whenever you want
-:heavy_check_mark: You don't want to depend on anyone else
-:heavy_check_mark: There's several modpacks you want to provide as a set
-:heavy_check_mark: You want to provide 'hidden' modpacks that are only accessible by a secret code

 ## Getting Started

 You'll probably need a few hours to get everything working.
 Fortunately, we have a [detailed wiki](https://github.com/SKCraft/Launcher/wiki) with screenshots for every step, intended for someone with minimal technical experience.